-Take a guess: Is the following a German fairy tale?
-Or is it a Taiwanese folktale?
+Take a guess: Is the following a German fairy tale or a Taiwanese folktale?

 The Mute Girl

 In her new home, the child’s adoptive mother was kind.
-She was well-fed, kept warm and felt loved.
-This lucky child was happy and everything was good.
+She was well-fed, kept warm and loved.
+This blessed child was happy and all was good.

 There was, however, one absolute rule that the child was required to obey: In the centre of her new home, there was a mysterious room, which the girl was made to promise never to look inside.

 One day, the girl’s adoptive mother went out on an errand.
-As the girl wandered about the house, she took notice of the forbidden chamber and she felt her curiosity grow.
+As the girl wandered about the house, she noticed the forbidden chamber and became curious.

-She crept toward the door and attempted to push it open.
-When she did, a loud creaking noise was produced by the heavy door.
+As she crept toward the door and pushed at it, a loud creaking noise was produced by the heavy door.
 This greatly frightened the girl and she immediately forced the door shut.
-At precisely that moment, her adoptive mother returned.
+At precisely that moment, however, her adoptive mother returned.

 Soon after the birth of her son, however, her adoptive mother appeared before her.
-The maiden was asked once again if she had lied and broken her promise and, again, she denied it.
-As punishment, the newborn was taken from her.
+The maiden was asked once again if she had lied and broken her promise.
+Yet again, she denied it.
+As punishment, the newborn was taken from her by the adoptive mother.

 The same thing happened in each of the next three years.
-Each time a child was born, the maiden would be interrogated by her mysterious adoptive mother.
+Each time a new child was born, the maiden’s adoptive mother would mysteriously appear to interrogate her.
 Each time, she would deny her transgression and be stripped of her newborn child.
-Eventually, noting the disappearing children, the villagers accused her of being a witch who devoured them.
+Eventually, no longer willing to bear the repeating cases of disappearing children, the villagers accused her of being an evil witch who devoured them.